 Lease classifications will change in the coming year—stay tuned!

 A new lease standard effective for years beginning after December 15, 2019, will change the classification of leases.
-As this effective date approaches, the small business CPA firm of JAK, will provide more information on what you can expect.
-In the meantime, if you have questions about lease classifications or the new standard mentioned here, please don’t hesitate to call.
+As this effective date approaches, the small business CPA firm of John A. Knutson & Co., PLLP, will provide more information on what you can expect.
+In the meantime, if you have questions about lease classifications or the new standard mentioned here, please don’t hesitate to contact or call us at 651.641.1099.